-Astor Place is constantly in motion.
-The nexus point of an exciting, young, vibrant and artistic community where East and West Villages meet.
-Historically a transient space, the newly reconstructed Astor Place boasts year-round public open space and cultural activities that establish it as the heart of the neighborhood.
+Astor Place is constantly in motion, the nexus point of an exciting, young, vibrant and artistic community where East and West Villages come together.
+The newly reconstructed Astor Place Plazas are the result of a $16 million City capital improvement maintained by the Village Aliance, a community-based non-profit organization.

 About The Village Alliance

 Unrealism: New Figurative Painting

 41 Cooper Square